 Beat the pain of inactivity

 I know, most of us can’t help it, but the average person sits still for eight or nine hours every single day.
 If your job means that you have no choice but to sit at a wheel or desk, it will pull your shoulders forward and cause them to become rounded.
-This has the effect of weakening your upper and lower back muscles, which is why you’ll be feeling pain in your body.
+This has the effect of weakening your upper and lower back muscles, which is why you’ll be feeling that pain in your upper body.